HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 ### Bounded Context

 In the past, I was used to look at relations between data, and modeling these relations like I was thought in University.
-There are boundary conditions and there is a set of complicated equations that relate to eachother.
+There are boundary conditions and there is a set of complicated equations that relate to each other.
 Having both solves all problems.
 Being object oriented means we have to inherit all these objects in order to find the single source of truth.
 Aside from that we used to build models containing only properties.
 These are called "Anemic models".
 The business logic was contained in the business logic layer (BLL).

-Not only were our models anemic, they were also abstracted to the maximum for the best reuseability, because that is the ultimate goal.
+Not only were our models anemic, they were also abstracted to the maximum for the best reuse-ability, because that is the ultimate goal.
 Write one application to rule them all!!

 Sounds good right, having one application for a thousand things?
 Soon we discovered that first of all it was really hard to maintain.
 One change leads to multiple questions because it effects everything, since everything is related.
 Second of all it did not satisfy the domain experts, nor the users.